Alfresco/docs-alfresco/insight-engine/1.4/install/options.md

 ## Install without mutual TLS (HTTP with secret word in request header)

-Use this information to install Search Services on the same machine as Alfresco Content Services without mutual TLS, using HTTP with a secret word in the request header.
-This means communication between the Repository and Search Services is protected by a shared secret that is passed in a configurable Request HTTP Header.
+Use this information to install Search and Insight Engine on the same machine as Alfresco Content Services without mutual TLS, using HTTP with a secret word in the request header.
+This means communication between the Repository and Search and Insight Engine is protected by a shared secret that is passed in a configurable Request HTTP Header.

 **Important:** This installation method is only supported when using Content Services 7.1 and above.